 NT FULFILLMENT: Matthew 8:14-17 — By the inspiration of the Holy Spirit, Matthew declares Jesus’ healing of the sick to be a fulfillment of that prophesy.

-All three accounts bear witness to the fact that Jesus was sentenced to death by the Sanhedrin for sole reason that His declared Himself to be God.
-No other charges would stick because they were all based upon false accusations.
+All three accounts bear witness to the fact Jesus was sentenced to death by the Sanhedrin for sole reason that His declared Himself to be God in their presence.
+No other charges would stick because all were based upon false accusations.

 So as you can see, there is a wealth of evidence of the Bible clearly stating that Jesus was and is “God in sandals” and leaves no room for any other interpretation of the matter.
 So we are left with 2 choices: